 charity: water is a non-profit organization bringing clean and safe drinking water to the people who need it.
 They have funded more than 91,000 water projects in 29 countries, providing more than 14,700,000 people with access to clean, safe drinking water.

 In January 2013, we sponsored a water project in India, where approximately 100,000,000 people lack clean water.
-We will include updates, photos and GPS coordinates of the exact community we are helping as the project is completed.

 In 2008, we partnered with Kiva.org, the world’s first person-to-person micro-lending website, which empowers individuals to lend directly to an entrepreneur in the developing world.